 2.0 Systematic Comparison with Traditional Compacted Clay Liners

-The selection of GCL over traditional compacted clay liners for pond and lake projects is based on a holistic techno-economic assessment.
+Choosing GCLs over traditional compacted clay liners for pond and lake projects comes down to a smart techno-economic assessment.

 | Evaluation Criteria | Geosynthetic Clay Liner (GCL) | Traditional Compacted Clay Liner |